JaviAZ/DQS/Readme.txt

 	when showing tutor info also show number of tutees the tutor has tutor degree isnt taken in account when assigning groups keep record of deleted students
-	When you open the program and select "TUTOR" and then enter a surname e.g. Marshall, the following prompt asks you to enter the tutor ID number of the tutor you would like to proceed with.
-          At this point the user can enter the tutor ID of any tutor and it will display the group for the tutor with the matching ID.
-Not restricted to the tutors that are shown on screen with the surnames. viewTutorGroup which is found in tuteesMeth.py is used in the tutee() method to display the list of tutees and also in the tutor() method.
+	viewTutorGroup which is found in tuteesMeth.py is used in the tutee() method to display the list of tutees and also in the tutor() method.
 However, it reads "The other members of your tutor group are:" which doesn't make sense if it's used in the tutor() method.